CmdOptDefeat/fe25/README.md

 # Project Overview
 This project is our official entry for the Future Engineers category at the World Robot Olympiad 2025.
 Our goal is to construct a self-driving vehicle capable of navigating the track in both the Open and Obstacle Rounds.
 The programs are written in C++ and Python in the VSCode IDE, with the PlatformIO extension.
 OpenCV is used with the Raspberry Pi for object detection and navigation.
 This repository contains the programs, hardware description, schematics and design files of our solution.

+Note: The whole readme file is massive.
+See [this section](https://github.com/CmdOptDefeat/fe25?tab=readme-ov-file#peripherals-interface-board) for more details about the peripherals interface board, and [this section](https://github.com/CmdOptDefeat/fe25?tab=readme-ov-file#raspberry-pi-system) for details about the RPi 5 and its setup.
+[System architecture](https://github.com/CmdOptDefeat/fe25?tab=readme-ov-file#system-architecture) includes information about the [robot and mobility](https://github.com/CmdOptDefeat/fe25?tab=readme-ov-file#mobility), [power system](https://github.com/CmdOptDefeat/fe25?tab=readme-ov-file#power), [sensors](https://github.com/CmdOptDefeat/fe25?tab=readme-ov-file#sensors), [obstacle management](https://github.com/CmdOptDefeat/fe25?tab=readme-ov-file#obstacle-management) and [parking and unparking](https://github.com/CmdOptDefeat/fe25?tab=readme-ov-file#unparking-and-parking).

 # Hardware Components
 - __Compute:__ Raspberry Pi 5 (main computer), Raspberry Pi 2040 (Waveshare RP2040-Zero, real-time control)
-- __Sensors:__ 1D and 2D LiDAR, IMU, rotary encoders, Picamera
+- __Sensors:__ 1D LiDAR, IMU, rotary encoders, Picamera
 - __Actuators:__ N20 geared DC motor with encoder, MG996R 180° servo
 - __Chassis:__ Commercially available base with 3D-printable additions (3D-design files included)
 - __Electronics:__ Custom peripherals interface PCB for reliable connections to sensors

-Note: The whole readme file is massive.
-See [this section](https://github.com/pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025?tab=readme-ov-file#peripherals-interface-board) for more details about sensors on the peripherals interface board, and <link> for details about the RPi 5 and its sensors.

 # Repository Structure
 - [design-files](https://github.com/CmdOptDefeat/fe25/tree/main/design-files) : Contains the Bill of Materials, 3D-printable design files and hardware.